 Investors can buy real estate directly or invest in it by buying shares of a real estate investment trust (REIT) or specialized fund.

-Pros and Cons of Investing for Inflation
+Pros and Cons of Investing in Inflation

 There are pros and cons to every type of investment hedge, just as there are pros and cons with every type of investment.
 Also, there are positive and negative features to the various assets described above.